-Outline of the Course:
+Outline of the Course :

-- (i) Negotiation skills to be learned with simulated program. - (ii) Conciliation skills. - (iii) Arbitration Law and Practice including International arbitration and Arbitration rules.
+- () Negotiation skills to be learned with simulated program. - (i) Conciliation skills. - (ii) Arbitration Law and Practice including International arbitration and Arbitration rules.

-The course is required to be conducted by senior legal practitioners through simulation and case studies.
+The course is required to be conducted by senior legal pract it ioners through simulation and case studies.
 Evaluation may also be conducted in practical exercises at least for a significant part of evaluation.